 Chicken drumsticks are economical, flavorful, and fun to eat.
 I love my recipe for super easy air fryer drumsticks and soy and honey glazed drumsticks are finger lickin’ good.
 Grilled chicken shawarma drumsticks with homemade tzatziki (cucumber yogurt sauce) are yummy when it’s grilling weather.

-- Chicken Drumsticks: You could also use thighs or breasts.
+- Chicken Drumsticks: If you prefer, substitute thighs or breasts.
 Keep in mind cooking time will change slightly.

-- Onion: A yellow onion works great for this recipe, but red onions, Vidalia onions, or halved shallots all work as well.
+- Onion: A yellow onion is fine but red onions, Vidalia onions, or halved shallots all work as well.

 - Olive Oil: Olive oil ties everything together and helps the herbs and spices stick to the chicken and potatoes.
 Avocado oil also works well here.